We recognise school or college for some young people can be a difficult environment to cope with when life becomes complicated.

 Supporting Schools, Children’s Services, Colleges and other agencies, Inclusion Hampshire operates a Pre 16 education centre and a separate Post 16 centre, both of which offer safe, secure and supportive environments for young people in need to learn and make progress with their mental health.

 We focus on providing individual, holistic emotional and academic support to students, equipping them with the skills, self-belief and motivation for them to make positive changes, achieve qualifications and return to mainstream school or college.

-- 10 years of successfully supporting learners to reintegrate back into school or complete their secondary education with us.
+- 11 years of successfully supporting learners with mental health needs to reintegrate back into school or complete their secondary education with us.

 - Providing a positive experience of learning structured Maths and English and working towards nationally recognised qualifications.

 - Specialist support for learners with special educational needs (SEN) or an Education and Health Care Plan (EHCP).

 - GDPR compliant.

 - Secure online access to daily attendance and progress updates.